 Combined with the fact that California has always been considered one of the most rigorous states in requiring doctors and medical professionals to adhere to the highest standards of professional and ethical conduct, it is somewhat unbelievable that many doctors who have been accused of sexual misconduct or even sanctioned by the state’s medical board are able to escape the kind of punishment they deserve, or worse, are allowed to get a second chance and continue practicing medicine as if nothing happened.

-“In order to understand why California’s medical board does such a terrible job at punishing doctors for sexual misconduct, it is important to keep in mind that, for some reason, there is an unrealistically low number of sexual misconduct complaints filed against doctors in California,” says our experienced medical malpractice attorney Sherman Oaks.
+“In order to understand why California’s medical board does such a terrible job at punishing doctors for sexual misconduct, it is important to keep in mind that, for some reason, there is an unrealistically low number of sexual misconduct complaints filed against doctors in California,” says our experienced medical malpractice attorney California.

 In cases where California’s medical board sanctions or takes disciplinary action against doctors accused of sexual misconduct (annually, there are fewer than 20 cases that go that far), the medical board tends to be very merciful and sparing.
 Even in cases involving severe sexual misconduct, California’s medical board grants a few years of probation as the most “severe” punishment.
-This has been shown in analysis of medical board records conducted by Kaiser Health News (KHN).
+This has been shown in an analysis of medical board records conducted by Kaiser Health News (KHN).

 The analysis of California’s medical board records has shown that more than a third of all doctors sanctioned by California’s medical board in the past decade were slapped with probation.
-“In its essence, probation is not a criminal court action; rather, it comes in the form of conditions and restrictions placed on the accused doctor’s license as well as requires psychotherapy, courses in professional boundaries and ethics,” explains our Sherman Oaks medical malpractice attorney.
+“In its essence, probation is not a criminal court action; rather, it comes in the form of conditions and restrictions placed on the accused doctor’s license as well as requires psychotherapy, courses in professional boundaries and ethics,” explains our California medical malpractice attorney.

 Even though California’s medical board requires a minimum of “seven years” for probation in cases where a doctor has committed sexual misconduct against a patient, this “minimum” probation period is not applied in the vast majority of all probation cases against medical professionals.
 More often than not, California’s medical board finds some “mitigating circumstances” to reduce the number of years for probation.